microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

   <tr><td style="background-color: AliceBlue; color: black;"><b>Component</b></td><td style="background-color: AliceBlue; color: black;"><b>Used for</b></td></tr>

-  <tr><td>Cluster</td><td> Container Orchestration (Such as Kubernetes or OpenShift) cluster is a set of machines, known as nodes.
+  <tr><td>Cluster</td><td> Container Orchestration (Such as Kubernetes or OpenShift) cluster is a set of machines, known as Nodes.
 One node controls the cluster and is designated the master node; the remaining nodes are worker nodes.
 The Container Orchestration *master* is responsible for distributing work between the workers, and for monitoring the health of the cluster.</td></tr>
-  <tr><td style="background-color: AliceBlue; color: black;">Node</td><td td style="background-color: AliceBlue; color: black;"> A node runs containerized applications.
+  <tr><td style="background-color: AliceBlue; color: black;">Node</td><td td style="background-color: AliceBlue; color: black;"> A Node runs containerized applications.
 It can be either a physical machine or a virtual machine.
 A Cluster can contain a mixture of physical machine and virtual machines as Nodes.</td></tr>
   <tr><td>Pod</td><td> A Pod is the atomic deployment unit of a Cluster.
 A pod is a logical group of one or more Containers and associated resources needed to run an application.
 Each Pod runs on a Node; a Node can run one or more Pods.
 The Cluster master automatically assigns Pods to Nodes in the Cluster.</td></tr>

 </table>